MP Estate Planning UK

 The Importance of Inheritance Tax in the UK

-Understanding the implications of inheritance tax is crucial for UK residents looking to protect their family’s legacy.
-Inheritance tax is a significant concern for many, as it can substantially reduce the value of the estate passed down to beneficiaries.
+Understanding the implications of inheritance tax (IHT) is crucial for anyone looking to protect their family’s legacy.
+IHT is a significant concern because it can substantially reduce the value of the estate passed down to beneficiaries — and with the nil rate band frozen since 2009, ordinary homeowners are increasingly being caught by a tax that was originally designed for the wealthy.

 Overview of Inheritance Tax Regulations